pkp24/Vship/doc/BUTTERAUGLI.md

 ### distorted

 Distorted clip to compare to reference clip with.
 It must be a [Vapoursynth VideoNode][vs-videonode] with the same length, width, and height as the reference clip.

+### qnorm

+Instead of retrieving norm2, you can choose to retrieve any norm you wish on the distortion map specified by this integer

 ### intensity_multiplier